 Chimney stacks

-Repair category 1
+Repair category 2

-Notes The chimney stacks appear to have been refurbished at some stage in the past and as such were found to be in fair order for their age and type.
+Notes Weathering was noted to the chimney stacks.
 It should be appreciated that they are of an age where ongoing maintenance will be required, particularly to flashing details to ensure water tightness.

 Roofing including roof space

 Repair category 2

-Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-It should be appreciated that flat roof coverings have a limited life only and require above average maintenance.
-Any information as to its last renewal date should be obtained, if available.
+Notes Loose and cracked slates.
+The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.

 Rainwater fittings

 Repair category 2

-Notes Attention is required to areas of the rainwater goods system where deterioration has occurred.
+Notes Attention is required to areas of the rainwater goods system where deterioration

+1F1, 4 Glengyle Terrace, Tollcross,